 I spent about 9 days on Mallorca in December.
 It was the off-season, so it was quiet.
 Aside from the locals, I only saw a few tourists around.
 The weather was nice.
 It did rain a little bit on the last couple of days, but nothing too bad.
 Other than that, the sun was out & it was relatively warm considering the time of year.
 I was able to rent a nice AirBnb apartment in the center of old Palma for around $50 per night (see it here).
 Given the general state of the Spanish economy & its oversupply of housing in scenic areas, there are some real deals to be found on accommodations, especially in the off-season.
 If you sign up for AirBnb through this link, you’ll get $25 in credit for your first stay.

-Here are the top 10 places I visited in Palma de Mallorca, Spain:
+Here are the top 10 places to visit in Palma de Mallorca, Spain:

 1) Palma Cathedral